German branch (permanent establishment)

 Foreign enterprises can establish a branch (Zweigniederlassung) to carry out business in Germany.
-The branch has to be registered with the commercial register in which it has its seat and has to notify the local district administration when starting business operations.
+The branch has to be registered with the Commercial Register in the town in which it has its seat and has to notify the local district administration when starting business operations.
 Certain types of business operation may require prove of proper qualification.

 To get more information about permanent establishment, contact us via email to email@example.com.